-The Lindmark Fellowship in Ethics is available to two St. John's juniors for full-time, on-campus summer research projects in professional ethics.
+The Lindmark Fellowship in Ethics is available to two St. John's students, holding junior standing, to complete a full-time, on-campus summer research project in professional ethics.
 Fellowship recipients receive $7,000 for their efforts, with on-campus room and board expenses paid by the student.
 Please note, the research topic of "professional ethics" is broadly construed to include ethical issues in occupations or professions.
+This year, projects will be prioritized such that one fellow will be selected to represent an issue in business ethics, while the other would represent a broader ethical issue in his respective field of study.

 Please contact Laura Hammond, Assistant Director of Experiential Learning & Community Engagement, with any questions regarding the Lindmark Fellowship in Ethics.
-The application deadline for the Fellowship is Sunday, January 26, 2014.
+The application deadline for the Fellowship has been extended to Sunday, January 31, 2016.
 On-campus interviews, or internet-based interviews for students studying abroad, may be requested thereafter.
-If interviews are necessary, selection committee members expect to have completed all interviews by mid-February, with notification to selected Fellows by Friday, February 14, 2014.
+If interviews are necessary, selection committee members expect to have completed all interviews by mid-February, with notification to selected Fellows by the end of February.

-Students will be selected based on the following items, which should be submitted via email to Laura Hammond at firstname.lastname@example.org
+Students will be selected based on the following items, which should be submitted HERE!

-- Demonstrates how the proposed research project will be manageable for the student and his faculty advisor so that the research project will be completed by the end of the ten-week period.
+Demonstrates how the proposed research project will be manageable for the student and his faculty advisor so that the research project will be completed by the end of the ten-week period and an honors thesis quality paper completed as a final outcome of the work.

-- The willingness of the advisor to meet (in person or by video conference) bi-monthly with the student regarding the progress of the research and compliance with the conditions of the Fellowship;
+The willingness of the advisor to meet (in person or by video conference) semi-monthly with the student regarding the progress of the research and compliance with the conditions of the Fellowship;

-**For helpful tips on cover letter and résumé writing, as well as interviewing, please visit the Career Services website
+For helpful tips on how to write a résumé, as well as interviewing techniques, please visit the Career Services website: https://www.csbsju.edu/Career/Students.htm.